eventnetusa/eventnet/src/_posts/2017-08-18-beat-the-heat-with-fpl-this-september.md

 ---
-title: FPL Beat the Heat
+title: Beat the Heat with FPL this September
 date: 2017-08-18 14:02:00
 filter: press
 featured_post: false